 Also, read some of our latest PostgreSQL articles.

-- Postgresql function return table
+- PostgreSQL function returns a table

 - PostgreSQL Update

-- Postgresql Concat + Examples
+- PostgreSQL Concat + Examples

 - PostgreSQL Date Difference